Ichangedmyusrnamebecuzbord/Linux/README.md

 https://meet.google.com/kfm-izxh-xwt

-call through discord or gooogle meets
+# call through discord or gooogle meets when you can